aws-samples/aws-privateca-certificate-deployment-automator/README.md

 ## Third Party Libraries

-This project uses the [cryptography](https://cryptography.io/en/latest/) library, which is licensed under the Apache License, Version 2.0 and the BSD 3-Clause License.
-The cryptography library and its licensing information can be found at its [PyPi page](https://pypi.org/project/cryptography/) and its [GitHub repository](https://github.com/pyca/cryptography).
+This project uses the following libraries in the Lambda layer:

+- [cryptography](https://cryptography.io/en/latest/), licensed under the Apache License, Version 2.0 and the BSD 3-Clause License.
+See the [PyPi page](https://pypi.org/project/cryptography/) and the [GitHub repository](https://github.com/pyca/cryptography) for more information.

+- [cffi](https://cffi.readthedocs.io/en/latest/), licensed under the MIT License.
+See the [PyPi page](https://pypi.org/project/cffi/) and the [GitHub repository](https://github.com/cffi/cffi) for more information.

+- [pycparser](https://github.com/eliben/pycparser), licensed under the BSD License.
+See the [PyPi page](https://pypi.org/project/pycparser/) and the [GitHub repository](https://github.com/eliben/pycparser) for more information.